MrTWrecks0208/MrTWrecks0208.github.io/Scrubadub-Documentation.md

   - *Example*: Pattern `(\w+)\s(\w+)` with Replace With `$2, $1` transforms `"John Doe"` into `"Doe, John"`.

 #### Flags
-Each rule includes toggleable flag pills that alter regular expression engine behavior:
+Each rule includes flags that alter regular expression engine behavior:
 - **`g` (Global Match)**: Finds all matches across the entire text rather than stopping after the first occurrence.
 (Recommended for scrubbing).
 - **`i` (Case Insensitive)**: Ignores character casing so that `[a-z]` matches uppercase letters as well.
 - **`m` (Multiline Mode)**: Treats the beginning (`^`) and end (`$`) assertions as matching the start and end of each individual line, rather than the start and end of the entire input string.
 - **`s` (DotAll / Single Line)**: Allows the dot `.` wildcard to match newline characters (`\n`), enabling matches that span across multiple lines.
+Simply click the box next to any of the flags to enable the respective flag.

 #### Enable/Disable
 - Every rule card includes an **Active Toggle switch**.